 Personal History Segment on February "Seniors Today" program (Debbie Brodsky and Pat McNees appear on Austin Heyman's "Seniors Today" program, on YouTube)

-A Hairstyle of My Own (lighthearted video, Pat McNees).
+A Hairstyle of My Own (Pat McNees, lighthearted video produced by Bill Erwin).
 Women who have spent a lifetime trying to get straight hair to curl may chuckle in identification.
 Send this link to friends who struggle bending straight hair to their will.
-(I"m sure there are plenty of people with curly hair who spend a lot of time trying to straighten it.
+(There are plenty of people with curly hair who spend a lot of time trying to straighten it.
 Is this just human nature?
-Do men go through similar struggles?)
+Do men go through similar struggles or is balding their main fear?)

 Jacking Up History (Michael Dolan, Washington City Paper, 7-28-95) "As McNees finished reading the second chapter, which included the line, 'Life with dirty fingernails was not for him,' the old man stopped her.
 'He hadn’t used those exact those words, but he loved the process through which I developed the thought,' McNees says.
 However, Webster also said she had summed up his life and might as well quit right now.
 McNees persuaded him otherwise, chivying him through 15 more chapters.